averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.smb.reconnect.ms` - The time interval in milliseconds after which a reconnection to remote server with redo files, including the re-creation of the SMB (Windows) connection.
 Default - 86,400,000 (24 hours)

 `a2.smb.buffer.size` - Read-ahead buffer size in bytes for fata from SMB (Windows) server.
-Default - 32768
+Default - 1,048,576

+`a2.bfile.directory.online` - The name of the Oracle database directory that contains the online redo logs

+`a2.bfile.directory.archive` - The name of the Oracle database directory that contains the archived redo logs

+`a2.bfile.reconnect.ms` - The time interval in milliseconds after which a reconnection to remote server with redo files, including the re-creation of the Oracle Net connection.
+Default -  3,600,000 (1 hour)

+`a2.bfile.buffer.size` - Oracle BFILE read-ahead buffer size in bytes.
+Default - 4,194,304